suggestied/suggestied/README.md

 # 👋 Hello World!
-I’m Suggestied
+I’m Suggestied.

 🚀 Welcome to my digital universe!
 As a passionate tech enthusiast and a software engineering student at Fontys ICT, I've been diving into web development and blockchain since 2018, turning innovative ideas into reality.